The best flexible pricing strategies for SaaS businesses

 Accordingly, the number of functions or features rises with the price point.
 Businesses can also easily combine tiered pricing with other SaaS pricing models, which makes its use even more widespread.
 You’ll see many of the other models here paired with tiered pricing.

-The highest tier is usually for enterprise SaaS pricing, which guarantees you more revenue for a set period.
-When you list services in defined packages, customers also may find it easy to decide which they need most.
+The highest tier is typically reserved for enterprise SaaS pricing, which guarantees a higher revenue stream for a specified period.
+When you list services in defined packages, customers may also find it easy to decide which they need most.

-As for disadvantages, the tiered pricing model can limit what you offer per subscription category.
-In turn, this can lead to lower customer satisfaction — and higher churn
+As for disadvantages, the tiered pricing model can limit the offerings within each subscription category.
+In turn, this can lead to lower customer satisfaction – and higher churn.

-Customers may want one feature that you offer in only your highest tier, but they can’t afford it.
+Customers may want a feature that you offer only in your highest tier, but they can’t afford it.
 Others may question the cost per tier if they’re unfamiliar with the services’ value.
 And if customers don’t find what they want for what they believe is a reasonable price, they’ll look elsewhere.

-Regardless, tiered pricing is the smartest of the SaaS pricing models when done well.
+Regardless, tiered pricing is the most effective of the SaaS pricing models when executed well.

 Tiered SaaS pricing examples